skydoves/snitcher/docs/sponsor.md

 # Sponsor 🩷

-Landscapist has been skillfully crafted and maintained by [skydoves (Jaewoong Eum)](https://github.com/skydoves) since the early days of Compose when it was in its alpha version.
-As an early adopter of Compose, skydoves recognized the potential of this modern toolkit and set out to develop Landscapist, ensuring seamless and efficient image loading capabilities within Compose-based projects.

 Jaewoong has created and contributed more than +70 open-source projects and libraries related to Android and Kotlin.
 With over his open-source projects and libraries, his work has left a significant impact on the development landscape.
 These projects have been widely embraced by millions of projects, software engineers, and end-users worldwide, with prominent organizations like PayPal, Twitter, Wikipedia, and others benefiting from their creations.

 If your team or personal projects have benefited from reduced development costs by using this library, you can show your appreciation and support by sponsoring him through the links below: